Skip to main content

 Query substitutions

-You can use built-in macros to automatically substitute subqueries from files, for example, we want to add some list of other words to each query, specify several main queries:
+You can use built-in macros for automatic substitution of subqueries from files; for example, we want to add a list of other words to each query.
+Let's specify a few main queries:

-In the query format, specify a macro for substituting additional words from the Keywords.txt file.
-This method allows you to increase the variability of queries many times over:
+In the query form, we will specify a macro for substituting additional words from the file Keywords.txt, this method allows increasing the variability of queries many times:

 $query {subs:Keywords}

-For example, if the Keywords.txt file contains the substitutions above, then in the end, there will be 9 queries:
+For example, if the file Keywords.txt contains the substitutions mentioned above, the result will be 9 queries:

 Result format: